kwarc93/audio-multieffect/README.md

 ## Overview

-Device captures audio signal from line-in jack (left channel, labeled as MAIN), then processes audio samples according to selected effect and finally outputs processed audio to line-out jack.
+Device captures audio signal from line-in jack (blue), then processes audio samples according to selected effect and finally outputs processed audio to line-out/headphone jack (green).
 User controls device by touchscreen.
 It is possible to add multiple effects to signal chain.
 Several basic guitar effects are implemented:
 - chromatic tuner
 - tremolo
 - echo/delay
 - chorus
 - reverb
 - overdrive
+- tube amplifier simulator
-- speaker cabinet emulator
+- speaker cabinet simulator
 - vocoder
 - phaser

 Effects order (in signal chain) can be changed through settings menu and each effect can be enabled/disabled separately.
 Changing between effects is done by left/right *swipe* gesture.
 Settings screen can be accessed by *swipe down* gesture.

-The vocoder effect needs an additional signal input as modulator, which can be:
+The guitar signal (MAIN) is captured as left channel from input jack.
+The right channel input (AUX) can be used for other purposes.
+For example, the vocoder effect needs an additional input signal as a modulator, which can be:
+- signal form the onboard digital microphone (default)
-- right channel of the line-in, labeled as AUX (default)
+- right channel of the line-in, labeled as AUX
-- signal form the onboard digital microphone

 This signal can be selected from the audio settings screen.